A bit about me

 I have been facilitating groups for the last 22 years, working with a wide range of organisations across public, private and third sectors to deliver creative programmes with a diverse range of groups and individuals wanting to nurture their creativity, recover from trauma, and develop acceptance and compassion for themselves and others.

-As a workshop facilitator, trainer, therapist and performer, I have partnered with:
+As a workshop facilitator, trainer, therapist, supervisor and consultant, I have partnered with:

-Belgrade Theatre - British Association of Dramatherapists - Chance for Children - Chroma Therapies - City Gateway - Counselling in Prisons Network - Crick Crack Club - East London Foundation NHS Trust - Goodenough College - Hertfordshire Partnership NHS Foundation Trust - InvestIn - Keystone Tutors - Khulisa - L&Q Housing - Regional Young Theatre Directors Scheme - Tailspin - University of Greenwich - University of Roehampton - West London NHS Trust
+Belgrade Theatre - British Association of Dramatherapists - Chance for Children - Chroma Therapies - City Gateway - Colour Visions - Counselling in Prisons Network - Crick Crack Club - East London Foundation NHS Trust - Goodenough College - Hertfordshire Partnership NHS Foundation Trust - His Majesty’s Prison Service - InvestIn - Keystone Tutors - Khulisa - L&Q Housing - Regional Young Theatre Directors Scheme - S.A.I.L.
+Derbyshire - SAMPAD South Asian Arts & Heritage - Tailspin - Trauma Informed Law - University of Greenwich - University of Hull - University of Loughborough - University of Roehampton - Unlock Drama - Walk On Air Films - West London NHS Trust.

 Publications